reach-sh/reach-lang/docs-md/src/ref-networks.md

 (This is because the current round's timestamp is not determined until after it is finalized.
 This means that a network second-based deadline could be exceeded by the round time of the network, which is typically five seconds.)

-This connector does not support different `deployMode`s and treats them all as `'constructor'`.

 The connector provides a binding named `ALGO` to backends.